 Characters on your side can normally only use their Super Powers during your turn.
-However, if the Super Power has the Any Turn ((()) symbol, they can use that power during any player's turn (including yours).
+However, if the Super Power has the Any Turn () symbol, they can use that power during any player's turn (including yours).

-Note: (i) is on some Combat and Any Combat Super Powers.
+Note: () will only be found on Combat and Any Combat Super Powers.